matloff/cdparcoord/README.md

 #### `discparcoord()` details

-Encompassed in discparcoord, we provide 3 key functions -- `partialNA()` `grpcategory()`, and `interactivedraw()`.
+Encompassed in discparcoord, we provide 3 key functions -- `tupleFreqs()` `grpcategory()`, and `interactivedraw()`.

-1. The call `partialNA(dataset,n)` inputs a dataset and returns a new dataset consisting of the **n** most frequent patterns with an added column - the frequency of each column.
+1. The call `tupleFreqs(dataset,n)` inputs a dataset and returns a new dataset consisting of the **n** most frequent patterns with an added column - the frequency of each column.
 This dataset contains no NA values, as all of the columns previously with NA values have now been eliminated.

-   By default, `partialNA` returns the 5 most significant tuples.
+   By default, `tupleFreqs` returns the 5 most significant tuples.

 2. The `grpcategory` option allows you to create multiple plots, one for each category.
 If a field has 4 possible values, then